yykamei/block-merge-based-on-time/README.md

 # Block Merge Based on Time

-Block merging based on time.
-Some organizations have the policy to prohibit their members from merging pull requests because it would be difficult to handle troubles after working hours or holidays.
+Some organizations have the policy to prohibit their members from merging pull requests because it would be difficult to handle troubles after working hours or on holidays.
 This action helps them to ensure such a policy in enforcement.

-Block Merge Based on Time creates a commit status for each pull request head commit.
+Block Merge Based on Time [creates a commit status](https://docs.github.com/en/rest/reference/repos#create-a-commit-status) for each pull request head commit.
 If the time is during **blocking**, it creates a commit status with **pending**.
 On the other hand, it creates a commit status with **success** while it's not the time to block.
 You can circumvent this block with a specific label named `no-block` by default.
 This might be useful when you have to merge pull requests because of an emergency or irregular maintenance.

 ## Usage